Asymptotic arbitrage in fractional mixed markets: Interpretation of the results in the restricted markets

 \section{Interpretation of the results in the restricted markets}

-Lemma~\ref{finiten} might suggest that, for each $n>1$ (or following Remark \ref{final}, for each $n\geq1$ if $\mu=0$), there exists also some kind of asymptotic arbitrage in the large financial market consisting of the restrictions of the $\alpha$-mixed fractional Black-Scholes models, $\alpha>0$, to the grid $E_n:=\{0,\frac{1}{n},...,\frac{n-1}{n},1\}$.
+Lemma~\ref{finiten} might suggest that, for each $n>1$ (or following Remark \ref{final}, for each $n\geq1$ if $\mu=0$), there exists also some kind of asymptotic arbitrage in the large financial market consisting of the restrictions of the $\alpha$-mixed fractional Black--Scholes models, $\alpha>0$, to the grid $E_n:=\{0,\frac {1}{n},\ldots,\frac{n-1}{n},1\}$.
 However, we will show that this is impossible.

 For simplicity, we only consider the case $n=1$ and $\mu=0$.
 We also assume that $S^{H,\alpha}_0=1$.
 Thus, for each $\alpha>0$, the corresponding market is

 In this case all possible strategies are constants and hence the value process $V^{\alpha}_1$ takes the following form